gandhidarshak/MyVimrc/README.md

 ## My Vim Set-up
-This git-repository was created to share my vim set-up with my colleagues for a 'how-to-vim' presentation.
+This git-repository is created to share my vim set-up with my colleagues for a 'how-to-vim' presentation.
 It is culmination of my experiments with gvim during past ~10 years of working with spice net-lists and C++/Python codes.

 ## How to install?
 ### Pre-requiste: